gabrielcjr/blockhub-api/README.md

 This project is using PostgreSQL instead of MongoDB as suggested.

-I couldn't implement the logic behind the limitation of one associate assigned for one project at a time, but I want to learn more to add value to future projects.
+[SOLVED on 19/11/2021] I couldn't implement the logic behind the limitation of one associate assigned for one project at a time, but I want to learn more to add value to future projects.

 ## Enjoy!